magnussolution/magnusbilling7/wiki/en/modules/boleto/boleto.rst

 .. _boleto-id_user:

+Username
+""""""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _boleto-payment:

-Value...
-""""""""
+Value
+"""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _boleto-status:

-Pago
+Paid
 """"

-We not write the description to this field.
+We did not write the description to this field.

 .. _boleto-vencimento:

+Due date
+""""""""

-We not write the description to this field.
+We did not write the description to this field.